AppleJax2/wordpress-mcp/API-AUTHENTICATION.md

-# API Key Authentication for KumoCart
+# API Key Authentication for Tanuki

-This document outlines how API key authentication works in the KumoCart SaaS model for WordPress browser automation.
+This document outlines how API key authentication works in the Tanuki SaaS model for WordPress browser automation.

 ## Overview

-KumoCart implements a robust API authentication system to secure access to WordPress automation services.
+Tanuki implements a robust API authentication system to secure access to WordPress automation services.
 Each API key is associated with a specific user account and subscription plan.

 ## API Key Format

 API keys follow this format:
-- Prefix: `kc_live_` (KumoCart Live)
+- Prefix: `tn_live_` (Tanuki Live)
 - 32 character random string
-- Example: `kc_live_a1b2c3d4e5f6g7h8i9j0k1l2m3n4o5p6`
+- Example: `tn_live_a1b2c3d4e5f6g7h8i9j0k1l2m3n4o5p6`

 ## Implementation Details

 ### 1. User Registration and API Key Generation

-When a user signs up for the KumoCart SaaS service:
+When a user signs up for the Tanuki SaaS service:
 1. User creates an account with email and password
 2. User selects a subscription plan
 3. User is assigned to that plan in the database